muratk5n/thirdwave/en/README.md

 It's not possible to be culturally Catholic in a Protestan majority country and vica versa.
 Your codes will not allow it.
-If you try too hard to be some other thing you will become neurotic.
+If you try too hard to be something else, you will become neurotic.
 This word is associated with certain subgroup but there is Italian neuroticism too, in quotes obviously "Italian" - same for Polish, and others.
 First generation children and their descendants need to understand this